Skip to content

 The SDK provides a get_memory_tools() function that returns a list of LangChain StructuredTool instances.
 These tools give your LangChain LLMs and agents access to the memory server's capabilities.

-For details on available memory operations, see the Tool Methods section of the Python SDK documentation.
+For details on available memory operations, see the Tool Integration section of the Python SDK documentation.

 Direct LLM Integration